talkiq/confluence-wiki-sync/MAINTAINING.rst

 You can click "Generate release notes", and GitHub will generate its own version of the git log.
 At the top, add your description of the release (the first part of the git tag).
-Note that GitHub will use the first line as the title of the release.

 Publish the release.